Communicative Disorders - Deaf Education Option, M.A.

 Step 1.
 Apply to the University

 a.
-Submit your application online via Cal State Apply.
+Submit your application online via CSU Apply.

 b.
 Submit one copy of official transcript to the university.
 Information about submitting your transcripts to the university can be found on the Transcripts Requirement page.

 c.
 Submit one copy of GRE scores to Fresno State Graduate Admissions.
 The school code is 4312.
 (These scores will go directly to the university and not the Communicative Sciences and Deaf Studies Department.)
 For more information about the GRE, go to http://www.ets.org/gre for their home page.
 For more information about applying to a graduate program at the university, please visit the Graduate Admissions page.
 There is a list of helpful links that may answer questions you may have.

 After applying to the university you will be directed to the department application forms.
 Send a single envelope with a completed packet that includes the following:

 b.
 Three letters of recommendation addressed to the department (each in a sealed envelope signed by the person writing the recommendation over the seal)